SonkeWohler/.vim/README.md

   - keyboard shortcuts are the most annoying.
 They need to be set up manually until I figure out where the damn file is to copy.
   - theming and other appearance settings also don't seem to sync all the time.
-    These, at least, might be exportable, so I'll look into the files I need to push around for that (if it doesn't require me to republish other people's theme that is, you know licenses and all)
 * Autostart i.e. anything I want to start automatically at system start.
+* Docker Desktop settings.
+You have to wait for it to start up and then restart after you adjust the settings:
+  - Enable the Kubernetes extension
+  - give it as much swap as you want, I usually have plenty
+  - CPU and RAM below 4 sometimes causes problems, but you can experiment with that
+* KDE has a tendency to make changes to the version controlled files after restarts, not just the first time you set this up.
+Often they are not really functionally different, so you can often just commit those changes.
+* Some of the time you may wish to setup conflicting KDE settings on different computers, while still sharing the remaining configuration.
+This is currently annoying, you can play with `~/.gitignore` and that's the end of my ideas so far.
+I will work on this, at some point.

-Now it is time for work setups, like [docker desktop](https://docs.docker.com/desktop/install/archlinux/) and cloning work repos.
+Now it is time for work setups, and cloning work repos.
 For Docker desktop remember to setup the system resources and Kubernetes in the settings.

 # Notes and explanations